takielias/tablar/README.md

 <p align="center">

-Laravel 9.0+ Tabler Dashboard Preset built for Fast Development with Dark Mode.
+Tabler Dashboard Preset built for Fast Development with Dark Mode.
 It also contains Dynamic menu generator that helps to maintain the navigation permission easily.

 Inspired By Laravel Adminlte `jeroennoten/Laravel-AdminLTE`